 Describe why you are selecting Comprehensive Distance Learning as the school's Instructional Model for the effective dates of this plan.

-On-Site instruction will not be possible for all students given the metrics of COVID cases, our Governor's orders, and parental choice.
+On-Site instruction will not be possible given the metrics of COVID cases and our Governor's orders.
 Vernonia's choice is still to implement a hybrid model, and have our students on site when safe and possible.
-Implementing this CDL blueprint is only in response to not being able to provide on-site education for ALL students.
+Implementing this CDL blueprint is only in response to not being able to provide on-site education.